sanjaychandak/DDEX_PPI/README.md

 # Prerequisite

-Python version > 3.x
-Used Web3 for signing the calls.
+Python version > 3.x and used Web3 for signing the calls.

 # How to run this programme